June 10-13, 2014, Chico Hot Springs, Pray, Montana

 Workshop Application And Selection

 Applicants for this workshop must hold a faculty position at a two- or four-year college or university and have experience in teaching some aspect of GeoEthics in their regularly scheduled classes.
 The workshop is limited to 35 participants, and the final list of participants will be established with the goal of assembling a group of experienced faculty, representing a wide range of experiences, educational environments, and specialties.
-The workshop application deadline is February 3, 2014.
+The workshop application deadline has been extended to March 1, 2014.
 Notification of acceptance to the workshop will be made within two weeks of the deadline, and participants will then confirm their acceptance via an online registration form.

 As a part of this workshop, participants will: